 ⇒ If you like travelling on your own don’t miss my post on 30 Fabulous Solo Spa Breaks.

 2. Trump Turnberry – Ayrshire

 Trump Turnberry is on the stunning Ayrshire coastline in south-west Scotland.
 Famed for its golf course what is less well known is that it has a fantastic spa.
-The property is set on 800 acres and it is pure luxury – from the Italian marble bathrooms to the very high thread count on the sheets!
+Trump Turnberry is set on 800 acres and it is pure luxury – from the Italian marble bathrooms to the very high thread count on the sheets!

-The Spa at Turnberry uses ESPA and ishga products.
+The Spa at Turnberry uses ESPA and Ishga products.
 This spa is so big it has its own separate building!
-The spa has a large indoor 20-meter pool and jacuzzi plus a good-sized gym.
+Turnberry spa has a large indoor 20-meter pool and jacuzzi plus a good-sized gym.
 Trump Turnberry’s location means it can also work if you’re looking for spa days Glasgow.

 There are 12 treatment rooms so a lot of options!
 Trump Turnberry spa has two signature treatments – both of which leverage its location so close to the sea.
 The Ailsa Craig is an 80-minute detoxing scrub and massage.
 The Woe-be-Tide is named after the fourth hole of the golf course and offers a body scrub and facial.

 The spa brochure is 16 pages long which tells you all you need to know about how extensive the treatment options are on offer!
 They also offer mani/pedi and a mini makeup.

 Trump Turnberry Spa Deals and Packages:

 There are a number of great options at the Trump Turnberry spa if you’re looking for overnight spa deals Glasgow including great value day spa days Scotland packages that offer a mix of treatments, use of the facilities and lunch or afternoon tea.